I'm getting an SSL error

 that usually means you are using an outdated version of OpenSSL.
 Make sure to install the latest one using homebrew.

 rvm, try the following

 fastlane is slow (to start)

-If you experience slow launch times of fastlane, there are 2 solutions to solve this problem:
+If you experience slow launch times of fastlane, try this to solve this problem:

 Uninstall unused gems